 Centre offers twenty-seven majors and thirty minors.
-In addition to traditional majors, Centre encourages students to self-design majors that are right for them.
+In addition to traditional majors, Centre opens up the opportunity and encourages students to self-design majors that are right for them.
 Double majors are common, and Centre offers dual-degree engineering programs with four major universities.

-As part of the Centre Commitment, all Centre students are guaranteed an internship, study abroad, and graduation within four years, or Centre will provide up to a year of additional study, tuition free.
-Centre is ranked among the nation’s top ten in study-abroad percentage (85 percent).
+As part of the Centre Commitment, all Centre students are guaranteed an internship, study abroad, and graduation within four years, or Centre will provide up to a year of additional study, tuition-free.
+Centre is ranked among the nation’s top ten in study abroad percentage, with 85% enrollment across the campus.
 Semester-long study is offered at campuses in England (London or Reading), France, and Mexico, with exchange programs in Japan, Northern Ireland, and England.
 A variety of three-week study opportunities are available at other locations around the world, including Italy, Vietnam, Barbados, Spain, and Turkey.

-Centre students work closely with professors on collaborative research, allowing students to get to know their professors better and to learn firsthand from experts in their fields.
-Participating in joint research projects and publishing their research gives students valuable experience as well as resume credits.
+Centre students work closely with professors on collaborative research, allowing them not only to form close working relationships with experts in their fields, but also to play an intrinsic part in the innovative projects that are happening on campus.
+Participating in joint research projects and publishing their research gives students valuable experience as well as impressive résumé credits.

-A student’s first year at Centre will include a small, non-lecture format seminar during the three-week CentreTerm in January.
-This seminar gives students an opportunity to share a special interest with professors and classmates.
-Freshmen seminars often include field trips, dinner discussions, and other interesting learning activities.
+The first year at Centre includes a small, non-lecture-format seminar during the three-week CentreTerm in January.
+This seminar gives students an opportunity to share and experience special interests with professors and classmates.
+Freshman seminars often include field trips, dinner discussions, and other interesting learning activities.

 A Welcome Environment

 Centre College is located in historic Danville, Kentucky, on a 115-acre campus with sixty buildings, thirteen of which are included in the National Register of Historic Places.
-The College Centre features athletic, academic, and library facilities.
+The College features athletic, academic, and library facilities that enable amazing collegiate experiences.
 Nationally recognized for its high quality of life, Danville is progressive, safe, friendly, and perfectly placed as a gateway to the region and the world.
-It’s called the City of Firsts for its many historical milestones, including the first courthouse in Kentucky and the first post office west of the Alleghenies.
+It’s called the City of Firsts for its many historical milestones, including the first courthouse in Kentucky as well as the first post office west of the Alleghenies.
 In 2000, the city helped Centre host the year’s only vice presidential debate.

-Centre students are bright and friendly, with 98% living on campus.
+Centre students, 98% of whom live on campus, are bright and friendly people who bring life to their campus community.
 Centre students are diverse both geographically as well as socioeconomically.
-More than 60 percent of those ranked were in the top 10 percent of their high school graduation class.
-Centre students enjoy having fun, but are serious about their education.
+They enjoy having fun but are equally serious about their education.
 Centre students regularly win the nation’s most prestigious fellowships and scholarships, including Rhodes, Rotary, Fulbright, Goldwater, and Truman.
-Centre offers students many ways to be actively involved in their educations, with twenty one varsity teams, about one hundred campus organizations, and more than two thousand events each year.
+And, thanks to the College’s vast offerings of ways to be deeply involved in their educations, students can grow as confident leaders.
+They can also enjoy Centre’s twenty-one varsity teams, about one hundred campus organizations, and more than two thousand events each year.

 A Excellent Track Record

-Centre graduates are motivated and successful, and they have amazing success in their careers and advanced study.
-Maybe that’s why they’re so loyal—Centre alumni giving ranks at 56.7 percent and in the top 10 in the country.
+Centre graduates are motivated and successful, finding amazing success in their careers and advanced study.
+They have gone on to lead in postgraduate success, with 23 alumni recipients of Fulbright Fellowships in the last ten 10 years alone.
+Maybe that’s why they’re so loyal—Centre’s alumni giving ranks at 56.7% and within the top 10 in the country.

 93% of Centre graduates are employed in their field or doing advanced study within six months of graduation.
 About half eventually earn advanced degrees; some recent graduate schools attended include Michigan, Harvard, Vanderbilt, and Duke, and the British universities Oxford and Cambridge.
 As one graduate put it, “In law school I have classmates from Yale, Harvard, and other big schools, and I’ve found I can meet or exceed them academically.”